Depression And Workers’ Compensation

 • The employer/carrier admits it.

-• An authorized physician notes that the condition is at least in part causally related or connected to the injury or accident in medical records.
+• An authorized physician notes in the medical records that the condition is at least in part causally related to the injury or accident.

 • The depression is found to be causally related or connected to the accident or injury after evaluation by an authorized psychologist or psychiatrist.